 Shall maintain a current list of all members and their proper addresses as submitted by members on their annual membership Form.
 CCBSA membership, as of the annual conference, shall be reported in the minutes of the General Business Meeting.

-Shall inform the Vice President of the status of all regular members’ dues prior to the annual meeting.
+Shall inform the Vice President of the status of all regular members’ dues prior to the annual meeting via email.

 Shall have a standing position on the Conference Planning Committee.

 Shall confer with the incoming Treasurer no later than 30 days following receipt of the invoice from CSAC for entry of the final costs into the corresponding line items of the adopted budget.

+Shall coordinate with the incoming Treasurer and the outgoing President to make necessary signatory changes to the Association bank account by January 31 of the ensuing year.

-The updated budget shall be emailed to the Website Committee for posting.
+Incoming Treasurer shall email the adopted budget to the Website Committee for posting by January 1 of the ensuing year.

-When assuming the office, the new Treasurer shall determine whether all funds of the Association are accounted for, and shall notify the Executive Committee in writing.
+When assuming the office, the new Treasurer shall determine whether all funds of the Association are accounted for and shall notify the Executive Committee in writing.
 If the funds and accounts are not in order, discrepancies shall be noted in the report.
 The Treasurer shall provide a bond in an amount not less than $10,000.
 The bond must be renewed every three years and shall be paid for by the Association.

 ARTICLE VIII: ASSOCIATION REGIONS